Are you looking for Australia visa?

 • Sydney funnel-web spider

 Therefore, be extremely cautious when travelling outside of big towns.
-For instance, in Northern Territory, Western Australia, and Queensland, never go close to the water as crocodiles could be lurking in the area.
-Also, before jumping into the ocean in these regions, enquire about the jellyfish season.
+For instance, in Northern Territory, Western Australia, and Queensland, never go close to the water as crocodiles could be lurking.
+Also, before jumping into the ocean in these regions, enquire about the jellyfish season

 You should always visit the local information center and inquire about wildlife before exploring areas.